-Join Ina Saltz for an in-depth discussion in this video Display typography: Selecting and using color, part of Foundations of Typography: Color, Contrast, and Scale.
+Join Ina Saltz for an in-depth discussion in this video Display typography: Selecting and using color, part of Typography: Color Contrast and Scale.

 Using color is a great way to punch up your typography.…Color has all kinds of power.…Color can be used to create contrast with a background and it can…be used to separate or link elements…together; color packs an emotional wallop too.…There is a reason why stop signs are red and why we find…blues soothing, why we think of pinks as feminine and forest green as masculine.…Even though these are generalizations and stereotypes, it's true that…as human beings, we have an emotional response to colors.…